SENAndrhevn23/FNF-Godot-Engine-Modify/README.md

 > **Credits:**
 > Please credit **h-slice-js** for the code convert Haxe logic into real Godot code.

+# Updates
+**i have to compile them and stop using workflow since it does not compile properly**

 ---

 # 🎵 FNF Godot Engine (Modified)